We want to know what you think of OSCR, our services and the way we deliver them.

-If you remain dissatisfied with our decision or the way in which we dealt with your complaint, you can ask the Scottish Public Services Ombudsman (SPSO) to look at it.
+If at the end of stage two you remain dissatisfied you can ask the Scottish Public Services Ombudsman (SPSO) to look at it.

-Our Unacceptable Actions Policy sets out how we will manage the relatively few complainants whose actions or behaviour we consider unacceptable.
+This Policy sets out our approach to the relatively few individuals whose actions or behaviour we consider unacceptable.

 If someone continues to correspond with us about a complaint that we have fully reviewed in line with the complaints procedure, we may respond in line with our Unacceptable Actions Policy.